96mat/MHD_Firedrake/README.md

 <img width="883" height="369" alt="image" src="https://github.com/user-attachments/assets/930d55f6-8b83-496a-8ef2-6fdf0bdcf179" />

-Choosing the right conforming DeRham complex, compatible spaces, this solver was able to reproduce the classical lid-driven  cavity problem.
+Choosing the right conforming DeRham complex, compatible spaces, this solver was able to preserve $\nabla\cdot\boldsymbol{B}$ and reproduce the classical lid-driven cavity problem.
 Some extracts (segmentations of the magnetic field are due to N1curl, Raviart-Thomas finite elements that are discontinuous by construction):

 https://github.com/user-attachments/assets/348ec988-5479-4296-a5ac-901d04263663